If you like my past and current work, you can show your support by donating to my PayPal.

 - Disable auto metadata completely.

-- Enable it but you will need to modify the batchfile yourself and update the data to reflect the correct audio properties.
+- Enable it but you will need to modify the batchfile yourself and update the code to reflect the correct audio properties.

 - Encode each file individually (no batch mode).
 Then you'll have correct metadata for all files.